futursolo/reality-rs/readme.md

 # How to run tests

-Tests can be executed with: `wasm-pack test --node`
+To run tests created by reality, you can use: `wasm-pack test --node`

 # Development